jkkummerfeld/slate/README.md

  - Modes: editing annotations, comparing annotations (and resolving disagreements?)
  - Write scripts to take standoff and create inline data (don't add inline as an output)
  - Add logging of all edits to a file, so a crash can be recoverd from easily.
+ - Allow different default when resolving disagreements (rather than the union, only have those with agreement, or a majority).
+Note, this is subtle, as it interacts with the way colouring works.

 Internal:
  - More intelligent calculation of view position (avoid dry runs)
  - Nicer argument, error, and logging handling
  - Don't re-render if there is no change to the view
+ - Start the link line after the cursor and don't allow them to overlap

 Done?
  - Allow storage of information about the last time editing, so we can pick up at the same position